Fong Sai-yuk (film)

 Fong Sai-yuk (方世玉 (Fāng Shì Yù), a.k.a.
 The Legend of Fong Sai-yuk or simply The Legend; released in the Philippines as The Prodigal Fighter) is a 1993 Hong Kong action-comedy film directed by Corey Yuen and produced by Jet Li, who stars as Chinese folk hero Fong Sai-yuk.
+It co-stars Josephine Siao, Vincent Zhao, and Michelle Reis.
+The film received positive reviews, particularly praising Josephine Siao's acting and the action choreography.
 The film won the Hong Kong Film Award and Golden Horse Award for best action choreography.
-The film received positive reviews, particularly praising Josephine Siao's acting and the action choreography.
-The film had a sequel, Fong Sai-yuk II, released later the same year in 1993.
+A sequel, Fong Sai-yuk II, was released later the same year in 1993.

+The plot follows Fong Sai-yuk (Li), a young martial artist from Canton who competes in a martial arts tournament to win the hand of a beautiful woman named Ting Ting (Reis), only to find himself entangled in a political conspiracy involving the Red Lotus Flower Society, a secret organisation seeking to overthrow the Qing dynasty, led by the Governor of Nine Gates (Zhao).

 Plot

 The brash and ambitious Fong Sai-yuk meets the beautiful Lui Ting-ting during a track and field competition and falls in love with her.
 Ting-ting is the daughter of Tiger Lui, a hot-headed hooligan.
 Lui stages a martial arts competition for interested men to participate and win his daughter's hand in marriage.
 The contestant must defeat Lui's wife, Siu-wan, in order to win.
 Fong joins the contest at his friends' urging and defeats Siu-wan.
 He catches a glimpse of his future bride, who is actually a servant to replace Ting-ting, who had gone missing during the contest.
 Fong decides to forfeit the match and leaves.

 Fong's mother, Miu Tsui-fa, enters the contest in disguise as a man to help her son regain his lost pride.
 She defeats Siu-wan by knocking her off the scaffold, but catches her as she falls and they land safely on the ground.
 After that intimate moment together, Siu-wan becomes romantically attracted to Miu without knowing that Miu is actually a woman in disguise.
 Lui then forces Miu to marry his daughter.
 To save his mother from embarrassment, Fong marries Ting-ting on behalf of his "brother" (his mother in disguise as a man), and is confined in his father-in-law's house.
 He is unaware that his bride is actually his love interest and they fight in the dark.
 They discover each other's identities eventually.